pygfx/wgpu-py/docs/backends.rst

-When ``write_timestamp`` is called with a render pass or compute pass as its first argument, a timestamp is written to the indicated query set at the indicated index at that point in thie queue.
+When ``write_timestamp`` is called with a render pass or compute pass as its first argument, a timestamp is written to the indicated query set at the indicated index at that point in this queue.
 This usage requires that the features ``"timestamp-query"`` and ``"timestamp-query-inside-passes"`` are both enabled.

-.. py:function:: wgpu.backends.wgpu_native.write_timestamp(encoder, query_set, query_index):
+.. py:function:: wgpu.backends.wgpu_native.write_timestamp(encoder, query_set, query_index)

     Writes a timestamp to the timestamp query set and the indicated index.

     :param encoder: The ComputePassEncoder, RenderPassEncoder, or CommandEncoder.
     :param query_set: The timestamp query set into which to save the result.